thingsboard/thingsboard.github.io/_includes/docs/reference/gateway-mqtt-api.md

 **Example**

 Don’t forget to replace `{{mqttHostName}}` with your host and `$ACCESS_TOKEN` with your gateway’s access token.
-In this example, the hostname references live demo server.
 Also, make sure that the device is connected before disconnecting it.

 In order to inform ThingsBoard that device is disconnected from the Gateway, one needs to publish following message: